 What’s The Difference Between Sneezing and Snorting?

-It’s helpful to be able to determine when a cat is snorting as opposed to sneezing, as human intervention might be needed to relieve the irritation in your cat’s nasal passage.
+It’s helpful to determine when a cat is snorting as opposed to sneezing, as intervention may be needed to relieve the irritation in your cat’s nasal passage.

 A sneeze can be described as a sudden, involuntary outflow of air through the mouth and nose from the lungs.
 It’s usually an automatic, uncontrollable response to an upper airway’s irritation, including a simple nose tickle or congestion caused by a virus.

-On the other hand, snorting looks and sounds like a sneeze, but the difference is that it is a voluntary process to try and manually remove the same irritants as mentioned above.
-Snorting is often carried out by a cat because the sneeze hasn’t come naturally, so a cat will take matters into its own hands to remove the irritant.
+On the other hand, snorting looks and sounds like a sneeze, but the difference is that it is a voluntary process to try and manually remove the same irritants.
+A cat often carries out snorting because the sneeze hasn’t come naturally, so a cat will take matters into its own hands to remove the irritant.

 Both sneezing and snorting can be the sign of disease, virus, or infection, and should be checked out if it doesn’t clear up naturally after a few days.